DefinetlyNotAI/Logicytics/docs/MODS.md

 # MODS compatibility contract

 `MODS/` is the opt-in compatibility area for Python collectors.
 Normal runs never execute these files.
-Use `run --modded` to run the standard core profile followed by valid MODS payloads.
+Use `run --mods` to run valid MODS payloads with the selected core profile.
 Only Python `.py` scripts are accepted.

 ## Layout and discovery